COMBINE-Australia/python-http-data-extraction/README.md

 - `from` input format id type (uniprot acc and id)
 - `to` output format id type (RefSeq nucleotide sequence id)

+For all the acceptable formats for `from` and `to`, you can visit https://www.uniprot.org/help/api_idmapping

 ```python